rsanheim/nachos/README.markdown

 Because everyone loves Nachos!

 Sync your watched repos with Github.
-Manage them and stuff.
-Never leave wifi again without all the codes you care about, local.
+Manage them.
+Never leave net access again without all the codes you care about, local.

-And more.

-Workflow
+Getting Started
 ================================

 * watch a project on github